The one on the left is an android. Really.

 - Ridiculously Human Robots: Rem is an android who looks, moves, and acts identically to a human — even to the extent of becoming sexually aroused by a female android in one episode.
 (He expressed said arousal by having sparks involuntarily pop out of his shoulder.)

-- Stable Time Loop: In the episode "Man out of Time" (written by J. Michael Straczynski), a man goes into the past to try and prevent the nuclear war, but he ends up causing the war by introducing time travel technology to the past.
+- Stable Time Loop: In the episode "Man out of Time" (written by J. Michael Straczynski), a man comes from the past and finds out what the future is like, the returns to his own time to try and prevent the nuclear war, but he ends up causing the war by introducing time travel technology to the past.